bigfathom/docker/README.md

 ![Bigfathom Logo](https://bigfathom.org/sites/default/files/bigfathom_arrows_logo_plus_title.png)

-All Bigfathom application source codeis available from Official repo at https://github.com/bigfathom/bigfathom_application
+All Bigfathom application source code is available from Official repo at https://github.com/bigfathom/bigfathom_application

-All Docker source code is available from the Official repo at https://https://github.com/bigfathom/docker
+All Docker source code is available from the Official repo at https://github.com/bigfathom/docker

 WHAT IS DOCKER?
 ===============